-- How it works: Cashback credit cards let you earn a certain percentage of the money you spend in the form of statement credit, a check or a deposit into your a savings or checking account.
-Other benefits you might receive include a 0% intro APR period on balance transfers and purchases, a signup bonus and more.
-These are usually offered for a limited time or they require certain spending criteria to be met.
+- How they work.
+Cashback credit cards let you earn a percentage of your spending back in the form of statement credit, a check or a savings or checking account deposit.
+Other benefits include a 0% intro APR period on balance transfers and purchases, signup bonuses and accelerated rewards in select spending categories.
+Offers can be for a limited time or require you to meet specific spending criteria.

-- What to watch out for: Cashback cards in general have higher rates and lower signup bonuses compared to other rewards cards — and they often have foreign transaction fees.
-Make sure you know what the card’s fees are and whether it’s worth it.
+- What to watch out for.
+Cashback cards generally come with higher rates and lower signup bonuses than other rewards cards — and they often have foreign transaction fees.
+Weigh the card’s fees against rewards to determine whether it’s worth it.

 Cashback checking accounts

-- How it works: Some banks — like Discover and Axos Banks — offer online checking accounts where you earn cash back every time you use your debit card, pay your bills online or pay with a paper check.
-These types of accounts have no annual fees.
+- How they work.
+Discover and other banks offer online checking accounts that earn cash back each time you swipe or dip your debit card, pay your bills online or meet balance minimums.
+These types of accounts typically require no annual fee.

-- What to watch out for: Cashback rates aren’t generous.
-If you’re looking to earn higher rewards, a credit card would be the better choice.
+- What to watch out for.
+Cashback rates on bank accounts aren’t often generous.
+If you’re looking to earn stronger rewards, a credit card might be the better choice.

 Mortgage cash back

-- How it works: Chase mortgage offers a one-time credit of $500 once you close your home purchase using a mortgage with the bank.
-To get the cash back, you must have a Chase personal checking account, then enroll the account in automatic mortgage payments and choose paperless statements.
+- How it works.
+If you apply for a mortgage with Chase Bank, you might qualify for a one-time credit of $500 after you close on your home purchase.
+To get the cash back, you must enroll a Chase personal checking account in automatic mortgage payments and choose paperless statements.

-- What to watch out for: You must finish your enrollment process within 60 days of closing.
+- What to watch out for.
+You must complete your enrollment for autopay on your mortgage within 60 days of closing.
 Otherwise, you may not get the offer.
-Also, this offer isn’t available if you’re looking to get cash back for refinancing home loans.
+The offer does not extend to home loan refinancing.

 What are the pros and cons of cashback offers?